10 California Backpacking Trips You Need To Try In 2026

 Difficulty: Strenuous

-2. Point Reyes Beachside Camping
+2. Point Reyes backpacking

 Located slightly north of San Francisco, Point Reyes offers a unique coastal backpacking trip.
 Wildcat and Coast Camp are the popular beachside campgrounds that you’ll never forget.
 My first time camping in Point Reyes was during a 10-day California road trip.
 It was simply amazing to be able to walk out to the beach just a few minutes away to watch the sunset.